 These Healthy Lemon Poppyseed Muffins are so simple to make and so delicious!
 This recipe only takes 10 minutes to prepare and less than 20 minutes to bake.
 This light and fluffy batter combined with the fresh lemon juice and zest is to die for and perfect for Spring and Summer.

 These muffins are a great item for after school snacks or a healthy snack on the go as well.
 You can add additional nutrients by adding your nut butter of choice spread or drizzled on top.
 With the light flavors of these muffins, the pairing options are endless!
+If you like to bake with fresh fruit, you should also check out my Vegan Peach Cobbler recipe.

 This recipe would be a great addition to your next brunch, bridal shower, baby shower, or luncheon!
 Any dish that I can place the ingredients in a blender and go is a hit in my books!
 It is a quick and easy snack or dessert recipe that won’t feel heavy but is filling and will help satisfy your sweet tooth.